mikson022/rock-particle-analyzer/README.md

      - Use the scrollbar to zoom in and adjust contour detection in real-time, ensuring proper contour alignment.
      ![AdjustRealTime](screenshots/AdjustingScrollbarExample.png)

      - Once the contour is properly aligned, click on it.
 The data will be appeneded to Excel file and displayed in the console.
+Press `e` to display gathered data.
      ![ClickAndDone](screenshots/ClickAndDone.gif)

 ## Contributing